 - [For backups stored in the capacity tier] Background retention job does not delete capacity tier copies of backup data directly.
-However, if background retention removes local copies of backups, they may also be marked for removal on capacity tier.
+However, if background retention removes local copies of backups, they may also be marked for removal on the capacity tier.
 In such a case, cleanup during the next SOBR offloading session will remove them from the capacity tier.

-- Unlike the job retention, the background retention does not merge data from one backup file to another, it just deletes files.
-In case of forever forward incremental and forward incremental backup chains, the background retention deletes incremental files only after the last increment in the related part of the backup chain becomes outdated.
+- Unlike the job retention, the background retention does not merge data from one backup file to another; it just deletes files.
+In the case of forever forward incremental and forward incremental backup chains, the background retention deletes incremental files only after the last increment in the related part of the backup chain becomes outdated.

 - The background retention does not delete backup files if they are locked by other processes.
 The retention waits until the backup file is unlocked.